stevekirks/sql-bulk-copy-merge/README.md

 ### Copy & Merge
 Uses SQLBulkCopy to copy data from a table or view in the source database to a temporary table in the target database before running SQL MERGE from the temporary table to the destination table.

+This solution can be used instead of truncating the table each time before copying, which is not always possible or efficient.
+Some other solutions that do this require defining the table schemas or are dependant on a SQL stored proc.

 The specific steps it performs:
 -   Checks target schema and table exists.
 If not, creates them
--   Create temp table (target table name appended with '_temp'
+-   Creates temp table (target table name appended with '_temp')
--   Generate MERGE statement with the temp table as source and targetTable as target
--   Copy from table in source db to temp table in target db
+-   Copies from table in source db to temp table in target db using SQLBulkCopy
--   Run MERGE statement
+-   Runs a SQL MERGE with the temp table as source and targetTable as target
--   Drop the temp table
+-   Drops the temp table

 #### Usage:
 ```